 ► First true standalone Polestar design

-Featuring all-electric power and a sporty-looking exterior, it’s arguably the first fully on-brand Polestar car we’ve seen; It’s not an awkward left-hand-drive-only hybrid like the 1, a slightly reimagined Volvo concept like the 2, or an 'aerodymamic SUV' like the 3 – this is an all-new, all-electric performance car.
+We always felt the all-electric, sporty GT was the first fully on-brand Polestar car we’vd seen; It’s not an awkward left-hand-drive-only hybrid like the 1, a slightly reimagined Volvo concept like the 2, or an 'aerodymamic SUV' like the 3.

 Fresh pictures of the Precept have emerged, after the initial batch of photos was released in February and the car's planned world debut at the Geneva motor show was canned because of the spread of coronavirus.

 With a 3100mm wheelbase, this a four-door grand tourer-shaped mission statement – and a proper look at Polestar’s eco-friendly and performance-orientated future.

 The styling is like Volvo on a coke binge: Gothenburg’s Thor’s hammer lights have been sharpened, chiselled and separated, while at the rear, a full-width whisker-thin light bar makes the Precept look sci-fi – but also like a distant cousin of Volvo’s more mature S90.

 Like most electric cars, the Polestar Precept doesn’t have a grille, but unlike most EVs Polestar has decided to call this area the SmartZone.
 Simply put, it’s just where the Precept houses its myriad of safety sensors, including two radar sensors and an HD camera.
 And because this is a Polestar, all the tech is covered by laboratory-like white glass and text.

 Revealed: a guide to new and future electric cars